Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-an-external-drive-using-Berryboot..md

 When done you'll be presented with OS installation selection screen, just click cancel, returning to the main Berryboot menu and click exit to reboot your RPI, after which we can proceed to

+Presently the squashfs NextCloudPi image for Berryboot can be [downloaded by Torrent only](https://drive.google.com/open?id=0B1wGkGPW-CxLX0pPaW42eXRQOVU) Thanks for seeding ;)

 ## Part 2 Import the NextCloudPi.img into the Berryboot menu
 [[https://user-images.githubusercontent.com/8775469/32148601-d812147a-bcf9-11e7-96f7-f33faed236f2.jpg]]
 Importing a squashfs image can be done through: